-Major in Biology (B.A. and B.S.)
+Major in Biology (B.A. or B.S.)

-Major in Biology with a Specialized Program of Study in Equine Science (B.A. and B.S.)
+Major in Biology with a Specialized Program of Study in Equine Science (B.A. or B.S.)
 Major in Biology with a specialization in Biomedical Sciences (B.S.)
 Minor in Biology

 Chemistry